svdbrg/BlazorApp/README.md

 A live display for current standings and upcoming, ongoing and past fixtures in Barclays Premier League.

 ### Travel Planner
-Displays when the next bus leaves from bus stops near my house to Slussen (default) or any other stop from a pre-defined list of stops.
+Displays when the next bus leaves from bus stops near my house to Slussen (default).

 ## Technologies
 - .NET 6